DeepRank/deeprank2/docs/index.rst

-..
-DeepRank-GNN documentation master file, created by sphinx-quickstart on Wed May 12 11:56:41 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Deeprank-Core |version| documentation
+DeepRank2 |version| documentation
 ========================================

-Deeprank-Core is a deep learning framework for data mining Protein-Protein Interactions (PPIs) using Graph Neural Networks.
+DeepRank2 is a deep learning framework for data mining Protein-Protein Interactions (PPIs) using Graph Neural Networks.

-Deeprank-Core contains useful APIs for pre-processing PPIs data, computing features and targets, as well as training and testing GNN models.
+DeepRank2 contains useful APIs for pre-processing PPIs data, computing features and targets, as well as training and testing GNN models.

 Main features: